 It's also consistent after several batches, so you can prepare lots of toast using the same setting without burning it.
 There are functions for bagels and frozen items, but unlike the Breville the 'A Bit More' 2 Slice, it doesn't include a way to tell when your toast will be ready.
 There's also no way of raising the slots mid-cycle to check on your toast's progress.
 That said, the slots are wide enough for thickly sliced bread and deep enough for taller slices.
 Even though you can't lift the slots without interrupting a cycle, when your toast is done, the slots lift high enough to reach smaller items like English muffins, similar to the Breville.

-If you need more capacity for busy mornings, the best 4-slice toaster we've tested is the Breville Die-Cast 4-Slice Smart Toaster.
-This toaster is similar to the Breville the 'A Bit More' 2 Slice, with a sturdy aluminum body, and like that model, its premium design and extra features are what set it apart from cheaper options.
-It has the same 'A Bit More' and 'Lift and Look' functions.
-In a little twist on the usual toaster design, it has buttons instead of levers to push down the slots.
+If you want more capacity for busy mornings, the best 4-slice toaster we've tested is the Breville Die-Cast 4-Slice Smart Toaster.
+This toaster is similar to the Breville the 'A Bit More' 2 Slice, and like that model, its premium design and extra features set it apart from cheaper options.
+It has the same 'A Bit More' and 'Lift and Look' functions and a sturdy metal body.
+In a little twist on the usual toaster design, there are buttons instead of levers to operate the slots.
 It has a superb toasting range, so you can easily make golden brown sandwich bread or toast denser pieces that take longer in a single cycle.
-Its slots can be lifted higher than the previous pick, making it easier to grab small items like frozen waffles or English muffins.
-Each pair of slots can be operated independently, so it's a good option if you have kids or roommates who want to use the toaster at the same time.
+Its slots can be lifted higher than the previous picks, making it even easier to grab small items like frozen waffles or English muffins.
+Each pair of slots can be operated independently, which is helpful if you have kids or roommates who want to use the toaster at the same time.

-It toasts bread more evenly and consistently than the Breville, so you don't have to switch to a lower setting after the first batch.
+It toasts bread more evenly and consistently than the 4-Slice Breville, so you don't have to switch to a lower setting after the first batch.
 It does a good job of browning the entire surface of the bread.
 The Black+Decker also has modes for bagels as well as for thawing and toasting frozen items but lacks cycle countdown indicators, so there's no way of telling when a toasting cycle will conclude.

 It has settings for bagels and frozen items but no cycle countdown indicators, so you can't tell when your toast will be ready.
 That said, its biggest downside is the price.
 If you're not looking to invest in a high-end toaster, the Cuisinart Long Slot Toaster is way cheaper and offers a similar performance.
 However, its slots don't pop up all the way automatically.
 You must manually lift the lever at the end of the cycle, or you'll have difficulty grabbing regular-sized sandwich bread without burning yourself.
 Its slots are also quite shallow when pushed down, so taller slices might stick out the top.